Things to do in Merida Mexico

 Queso relleno: Dating from colonial times when the Mayan servants would take the leftover cheese rind from the plantation owners, fill it with ground port and spices then cook it under the rind was tender.
 The Queso is then covered in tomato ‘gravy’ of sorts and served piping hot.

-The market in Merida Centro is a feast for all your senses.
+An absolute must do in Merida is visiting the market.
+This market is a feast for all your senses.
 Brilliantly coloured flower vendors, vegetables you have never seen before.
 Handmade clothing and hammocks, blankets and standard tourist trinkets abound on the second floor.
 It may look dirty and rundown and the floors can be treacherous, but notice there is not a single fly near any of the meat and fish, it is open every day of the week from around 8am until four or five including Sundays.
 The artisan market does not tend to be open on Sundays though.

 11. Gran Museo de Mundo Maya Merida (Museum of Mayan World)